Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Just how successful Aeneas was is hard to say – the Commentaries are apparently a bit vague on the outcome of the mission.
 History tells us there were a few border skirmishes in the 1460s between Scotland and England which do not seem to have had a particularly decisive influence on the Anglo-French war and would probably have happened anyway.

 After Scotland Aeneas made his way home; this time he was able to make it across the border and travelled down through England disguised as a merchant (doubtless he was not keen on another sea voyage).
 The Commentaries contain some fascinating observations of life in 15th-Century Britain: for example, there is nothing the Scots enjoy more than hearing abuse of the English, while across the border the English men and children withdrew to the safety of fortified towers each night for protection from raiders, leaving the women downstairs (apparently Scots raiders would not kill the women).
-They also left Aeneas downstairs as well, which worried him greatly, even though the women were beautiful and, he wrote, sexually available.
+They left Aeneas downstairs as well, which worried him greatly, even though the women were beautiful and, he wrote, sexually available.
 He claims to have declined their offers though, and spent the night hiding in a stable hoping to avoid a visit from Scottish raiders.
 Fortunately none appeared, although he was unable to sleep because of the nanny-goats that were stealthily pulling the straw out from his mattress.

 Germany and the Empire